RohittCodes/project-ion/README.md

 ## Backend

-To have a look at the backend code of Project-Ion, you can head over to the [Project-Ion Backend](https://github.com/UdaykiranRegimudi/Backend-) repository.
+To have a look at the backend code of Project-Ion, you can head over to the [Project-Ion Backend](https://github.com/UdaykiranRegimudi/Backend-) repository (Private initially, as it is in development stage).
 It is maintained by [Me](https://github.com/RohittCodes), [@Uday Regimudi](https://www.github.com/username), and the team.

 ## Algorithm to find similarity between two documents: